adamleighfish/heimdall/README.md

 Running `heimdall` will start up the renderer and display the classic `Hello, world!` text for now.
 Instructions will be updated once enough features are implemented to display images.

+## Contributing

+If anyone is interested in contributing to this project, writting test cases and review my code would be greatly appreciated.